Connect with others who understand.

 What Is Bell’s Palsy?

 Bell’s palsy is a neurological condition in which the muscles on one side of the face become weak or paralyzed.
-When facial muscles are paralyzed, it causes one side of the face to appear droopy or saggy.
-When one tries to smile, the smile is one-sided.
-Sometimes, Bell’s palsy can affect the eye, making it difficult to close.
+When facial muscles are paralyzed, it causes one side of your face to appear droopy or saggy.
+When you try to smile, your grin may be one-sided.
+Sometimes, Bell’s palsy can affect your eye, which may be difficult to close.

-In Bell’s palsy, there is swelling, damage, or inflammation to the facial nerve.
-The facial nerve is responsible for controlling many of the muscles of the face.
+In Bell’s palsy, there is swelling, damage to, or inflammation of the facial nerve.
+The facial nerve is responsible for controlling many of the muscles in your face.

 For people with Bell’s palsy, damage to the facial nerve causes one side of the face to appear droopy or saggy.
 (Adobe Stock)

 Bell’s palsy is usually an isolated episode related to a viral infection.
-There is no known cure at this time, but fortunately, the facial paralysis is usually not permanent.
-Most people make a full recovery, which takes anywhere from three weeks to six months from the time the symptoms started.
-It’s rare to experience more than one Bell’s palsy episode or to have permanent damage.
+There is no known cure, but fortunately, the facial paralysis is usually not permanent.
+Most people make a full recovery, which takes anywhere from three weeks to six months from the time the symptoms start.
+It’s rare for someone to experience more than one episode of Bell’s palsy or to have permanent damage.

 Signs and Symptoms of Bell’s Palsy

-Bell’s palsy is a condition that comes on suddenly, then gradually worsens over 48 hours.
+Bell’s palsy is a condition that comes on suddenly, then gradually worsens for between 48 hours and 72 hours.
 Other symptoms can appear alongside facial weakness, including:

 • Numbness in the face